opral/monorepo/packages/ide-extension/MARKETPLACE.md

 ### 1. Create a `project.inlang/settings.json` in the **root** of your project

-You can use the following template when using json files as translation files, if not, please look for other [supported resource file types](https://inlang.com/):
+You can use the following template when using JSON files as translation files.
+If not, please look for other [supported resource file types](https://inlang.com/):

 ```json
 {